comity-dev/comity/examples/README.md

 This directory contains examples of how to use Comity with different frameworks / platforms.

-All examples are written in TypeScript, implement interaction verification, and use the client/commands in [base.ts](./base.ts);
+All examples are written in TypeScript and implement interaction verification.

-You first need to **deploy the application commands**: You can use the provided [deploy.ts](./deploy.ts) script with `ts-node-esm deploy.ts`.
+You first need to **deploy the application commands**: You can use the provided [deploy.ts](./deploy.ts) script with `tsx deploy.ts`.

-Make sure to replace `'token'` with your bot token in [base.ts](./base.ts) and `'publicKey'` with your application's public key in your framework's example.
+Make sure to replace `'token'` with your bot token and `'publicKey'` with your application's public key in your framework's example.

 ## Frameworks